Solving Bayesian Inverse Problems via Variational Autoencoders: Preliminaries and Motivation

 Additionally, the PoI data $\param^{(\ssnumdatatrain)}$ in the training dataset $\left\{\left(\param^{(\ssnumdatatrain)} ,\stateobs^{(\ssnumdatatrain)}\right)\right\}_{\ssnumdatatrain=1}^{\numdatatrain}$ usually plays no role in traditional methods.
 Information about the PoI is often only encoded in the prior model.
 This motivates the data-driven aspect of our approach in that we not only use prior information but we also take advantage of PoI data in the cases where paired PoI-observation datasets are readily obtainable.

-With this motivation in mind, we now detail our proposed framework for training our solver.
+With this motivation in mind, we now detail a proposed framework for training our solver.
 When comparing with (\ref{Eqfwdinvloss}) from Section \ref{SecDeterministicInverseProblemSolver}, the exponentiated functional in (\ref{EqBayesPostExp}) looks like an appealing candidate for the regularization terms.
-We formalize the inclusion of these terms as regularizers through the derivation of our proposed framework for data-driven uncertainty quantification.
+We formalize the inclusion of these terms as regularizers through the derivation of our proposed framework for data-driven UQ.